-Before calculating \mathbf{R} , the system \mathbf{x} can first be reduced to a lower-dimensional space (as in section 4.2.2), by e.g., projecting \mathbf{x} onto a set of principal components (Marwan et al., 2007; Mukhin et al., 2022) Note that \mathbf{R} depends on the selected similarity metric and on ε .
-For a given system \mathbf{x} , \mathbf{R} is thus not uniquely defined.
-Choosing a value for ε should be done carefully. ε should be small enough to account for "real" recurrences in the data, but not to small to have enough recurrences to analyse.
-Several rules of thumb have been proposed in the literature (see Marwan et al. (2007) and references therein).
-For instance, ε can be selected by requiring an average recurrence rate of 1-10%.
+Before calculating R, the system x can first be reduced to a lower-dimensional space (as in Sect.
+4.2.2), for example by projecting x onto a set of principal components (Marwan et al., 2007; Mukhin et al., 2022).
+Note that R depends on the selected similarity metric and on ε .
+For a given system x, R is thus not uniquely defined.
+Choosing a value for ε should be done carefully. ε should be small enough to account for real recurrences in the data but not too small to have enough recurrences to analyze.
+Several rules of thumb have been proposed in the literature (see Marwan et al., 2007, and references therein).
+For instance, ε can be selected by requiring an average recurrence rate of 1 %-10 %.
 For weather and climate data, ε could also be selected based on physical considerations and expert judgment.

-RPs are a convenient way to visualise a system's trajectory, especially for multi-dimensional systems (like circulation fields).
-RPs capture persistent behaviour: vertical lines indicate stationarity and diagonal lines (outside of the main diagonal) indicate recurrence.
-RPs can thus highlight periods when the trajectory of a system roughly visits the same sequence of states or parts of the phase space.
+RPs are a convenient way to visualize a system's trajectory, especially for multi-dimensional systems (like circulation fields).
+RPs capture persistent behavior: vertical lines indicate quasi-stationarity, while diagonal lines (outside of the main diagonal) indicate recurrence.
+RPs can thus highlight periods when the trajectory of a system roughly visits the same sequence of states or parts of the state space.

-Several metrics have been proposed to quantify the presence of specific patterns in RPs.
-They are known collectively as "recurrence quantification analysis" (Marwan, 2008).
-Common ones include the recurrence rate:
+Several measures have been proposed to quantify the presence of specific patterns in RPs.
+They are known collectively as "recurrence quantification analysis" (Marwan,